 Following discharge from acute services (e.g., emergency department [ED], inpatient), brief contact interventions are sometimes offered to patients.
 These interventions may involve psychoeducation, ongoing suicide risk assessment, safety planning, and treatment engagement support.
 The World Health Organization Brief Intervention and Contact (WHO BIC) treatment is one such intervention.
 It involves brief contacts during the high-risk time following an ED visit for a suicide attempt.
 The goals are to enhance treatment engagement, build self-efficacy and increase social support.

-This section includes training information about offering brief contact interventions.
+This section includes recommended trainings and/or clinical resources about brief contact interventions.

 WHO-BIC